alvaroaguadod/Fullstack-Imager/README.md

 **Frontend ->** In the folder named frontendpa there is 3 docker files, one JSON file and two folders.
 First being the static, which contains the CSS, the image, and the JS).
 Second one templates with the HTML.
 - The *HTML* is not yet being completed as for the error messages is just placed an space for them with red typo, and the JS functions are not being placed on it (only a JS file named app.js with the user thumbnails thing which is something I used to test the white wannabe screen).
 - The *JS* is not even tested yet therefore functions are not known to be working.
-Most probably they need to be redone.

 **Backend ->** The Backend is complete and functional, if requests are made through a programme such as Insomnia.
 I therefore added an export from that programme.
 All the required endpoints are functional.
 - The */upload_images* uploads a picture from url or from a file, also creates a thumbnail from the original picture to be shown beside its picture name.